tompaana/teams-app-net-core-sample/README.md

 * [Authentication using Microsoft Graph/Azure AD](#authentication)
 * [Troubleshooting](#troubleshooting)
 * [Links for proper documentation](#further-reading)
-* May contain traces of nuts.
+* May contain traces of nuts

 ## So, how do I... ##